DrSI-P/EdPsych-AI-Education-Platform/progress.md

 - [x] Configure ESLint with stricter rules (2025-05-24)

 ### TypeScript Strict Mode Implementation
+- [x] Replace any types in src/app/accessibility/keyboard-navigation/page.tsx (2025-05-24)
-- [ ] Replace any types in components/
+- [ ] Replace any types in remaining components/
 - [ ] Replace any types in lib/
 - [ ] Add null checks to API routes
 - [ ] Fix type errors in utility functions